Paid Vacations (Seafarers) Convention, 1946

 Paid Vacations (Seafarers) Convention, 1946 is an International Labour Organization Convention.

 It was established in 1946, with the preamble stating:

-Having decided upon the adoption of certain proposals with regard to holidays with pay for seafarers,...

 The treaty has never been brought into force.

 Modification

 The principles contained in the convention were subsequently revised and included in the ILO Convention C91, Paid Vacations (Seafarers) Convention (Revised), 1949 (shelved).

 Ratifications

 The convention has not been brought into force and is not binding upon any country that ratified it.